temidataspot/temidataspot/README.md

 *Looking for something specific?
 Search my repos by keyword, or drop a message!*

 ---
-- 🔭 I’m currently working on African Women in Data Science
+- 🔭 I’m currently working on writing a statistics book
 - 👯 I’m looking to collaborate on Niche-based Automations
 - 🤔 I’m looking for help with AWiDS
 - 💬 Ask me about Statistics and how to make the perfect coffee